linhhv-1996/NewUI/content/english/blog/2024-top-6-profitable-micro-saas-ideas-for-entrepreneurs/index.md

 #### Idea 2: Fix My Email

-The second micro sass idea is what I'm going to call fix my email.
+The second micro saas idea is what I'm going to call fix my email.
 So starting February 1, 2024, you're going to see Yahoo and Gmail come up with new spam regulations.
 They're following Apple's initiative that was done last year to try to target more spam and cold emails, so they're getting much more strict here on what they allow in the primary tab.

 You may be surprised to hear Yahoo is in there, but it's still a really big email player.
 So with email, even if you're just sending updates to whoever you have on your newsletter list, you make sure you have things set up such as your DMARC, your SPF to go and add these records, you need to log into your DNS.
 You need to find the advanced settings and then figure out how to actually add these records.